xurxodev/Movies-iOS-Kata/README.md

 ![](/Art/movies.gif)

-The application initial state without dependency injection is ready to just start refactoring.
+Initial state in this branch is without presenter is ready for refactoring to mvp.

 ## Tasks

-Your task as iOS Developer is to **refactoring to inject dependencies**, only singleton dependencies.
+Your task as Android Developer is to **refactoring presentation layer to Model View Presenter**.
 The recommendation for this exercise is:

 * Before starting
-1. Fork this repository and Checkout `kata-di-movies` branch or download zip.
+1. Fork this repository and Checkout `kata-mvp-movies` branch or download zip.
 3. Execute the application, explore it manually and make yourself familiar with the code.

 * To help you get started:
-2. Identify singleton dependencies.
-3. Inject dependencies from one entry point.
+1. Identify presentation and view logic
+2. Create presenter for current view and its view abstraction.
+3. Refactoring activity or fragment for implement view abstraction
 4. Execute the app and verify that all is right

+* Estra task if you feel with force :)
+1. Create movies detail screen according to mvp pattern
+2. Create navigator for navigate from movies to movie

 ##Developed By